 My current research focuses on outbound student mobility public policies in Canada and Europe.
 I am especially interested in the intersection between higher education, public policy, political philosophy, and policy rhetoric.

-For over a decade, in Canada, the predominant political, policy, and advocacy discourses concerning international student mobility have focused on incoming international students: recruiting, training, and retaining them.
+For over a decade, in Canada, the predominant political, policy, and advocacy discourses concerning international student mobility have focused on incoming international students: attracting, training, and retaining them.
 My current research seeks to redress this rhetorical imbalance.
-From a social constructivist perspective, my research analyses study and work abroad policies and discourses at the governmental level in order to understand their philosophical underpinnings.
+From a social constructivist perspective, my research analyses study and work abroad public policies and discourses at the governmental level in order to understand their philosophical underpinnings.